-- 9.44 The construction programme will create typical construction activity related noise on site.
-During the construction phase of the Proposed Development, a variety of items of plant will be in use, such as, excavators, lifting equipment, dumper trucks, compressors and generators. - 9.45 The proposed general construction hours are 07:00 to 19:00hrs, Mondays to Fridays and 09:00 to 13:00hrs on Saturdays.
+- 9.46 The construction programme will create typical construction activity related noise on site.
+During the construction phase of the Proposed Development, a variety of items of plant will be in use, such as, excavators, lifting equipment, dumper trucks, compressors and generators. - 9.47 The proposed general construction hours are 07:00 to 19:00hrs, Mondays to Fridays and 09:00 to 13:00hrs on Saturdays.
 There will also be a requirement for occasional weekday evening works, however evening activities will be significantly reduced in order to manage any associated noise impacts in an appropriate manner.
-As a result, noise emissions from evening activities are expected to be significantly lower than for other general daytime activities, as is the case for activities prior to 8am.
+As a result, noise emissions from evening activities are expected to be significantly lower than for other general daytime activities, as is the case for activities prior to 8am. - 9.48 Due to the nature of daytime activities undertaken on a construction site of this nature, there is potential for generation of significant levels of noise.
+The flow of vehicular traffic to and from a construction site is also a potential source of relatively high noise levels.
+The potential for vibration at neighbouring sensitive locations during construction is typically limited to excavation works and lorry movements on uneven road surfaces.
+Due to the proximity of sensitive locations to site works however, there is little likelihood of structural or even cosmetic damage to existing neighbouring dwellings as a result of vibration.

 Phase Item of Plant (BS 5228-1 Ref.)
 Construction Noise Level at 10m Distance (dB L {Aeq,1hr})

 Tracked Excavator (C3.24) 74

-Foundations Concrete Pump (C3.25) 78
+Foundationa Concrete Pump (C3.25) 78

 Foundations Compressor (D7 6) 77

 Poker Vibrator (C4 33) 78

-Ctool Exection Tower Crane (C4.48) 76
+Tower Crane (C4.48) 76

 Steel Erection Articulated lorry (C11.10) 77

 Hand tools 81

 General Construction Pneumatic Circular Saw (D7.79) 75

 Internal fit - out 70

 Dozer (C2.13) 78

 Landscaping Dump Truck (C4.2) 78

 Surfacing (D8.25) 68

-Table 9.9 Typical noise levels associated with construction plant items
+Table 9 10 Typical noise levels associated with construction nlant items 14010 3.10 Typical holse levels associated with CONSTRUCTION

-- 9.46 Due to the nature of daytime activities undertaken on a construction site of this nature, there is potential for generation of significant levels of noise.
-The flow of vehicular traffic to and from a construction site is also a potential source of relatively high noise levels.
-The potential for vibration at neighbouring sensitive locations during construction is typically limited to excavation works and lorry movements on uneven road surfaces.
-Due to the proximity of sensitive locations to site works however, there is little likelihood of structural or even cosmetic damage to existing neighbouring dwellings as a result of vibration. - 9.47 Due to the fact that the construction programme has been established in outline form only, it is difficult to calculate the actual magnitude of noise emissions to the local environment.
+- 9.49 Due to the fact that the construction programme has been established in outline form only, it is difficult to calculate the actual magnitude of noise emissions to the local environment.
 However, it is possible to predict typical noise levels using guidance set out in BS 5228-1.
-Table 9.9 outlines typical plant items and associated noise levels that are anticipated for various phases of the construction programme. - 9.48 For the purposes of the assessment we have assumed that standard good practice measures for the control of noise from construction sites will be implemented.
-These issues are commented upon in further detail in the mitigation section of this report. - 9.49 Table 9.10 presents the predicted daytime noise levels for an indicative construction period on site.
+Table 9.10 outlines typical plant items and associated noise levels that are anticipated for various phases of the construction programme. - 9.50 For the purposes of the assessment we have assumed that standard good practice measures for the control of noise from construction sites will be implemented.
+These issues are commented upon in further detail in the mitigation section of this report. - 9.51 Table 9.11 presents the predicted daytime noise levels at NSLs, for the indicative construction plant in Table 9.10 for each construction period.
 Construction noise sources are assumed to be running 66% of the time.
-The predictions have been prepared at two locations representative of the nearest residential noise sensitive locations to the east side of the R120: NP20 at some 90 m distance and NP26 which is some 120m distance from the proposed data centres.
+A site hoarding offering an acoustic screening of 5dB is included in the calculated values.